 Patriotic Americans like to fly the American flag on national holidays and other occasions.
 Some fly the flag every day.
 Others bring their flag out of storage each year to fly it on the Fourth of July to celebrate American Independence Day.
 The guidelines of proper handling of the American flag come from the Flag Code that was created as a national standard during the National Flag Conference in 1923.

-The American Flag Colors
+What the American Flag Colors Stand For

 There is an interesting history regarding the colors used for the American flag.
 They are the same color scheme as the Union Jack flag for Great Britain of red, white, and blue.
 There is no historical evidence of any symbolic meaning of the flag's colors except that they were also used by Charles Thomson as the secretary of the Continental Congress to create the Great Seal of the United States.
 Thomson noted in his congressional report made on June 20, 1782, that red is for valor and hardiness, white symbolizes innocence and purity, and blue is for justice, perseverance, and vigilance.

 The United States Flag Code Guidelines